flyway/flywaydb.org/documentation/configuration/parameters/target.md

 higher version number will be ignored.
 If the target is `current`, then no versioned migrations will be applied but repeatable migrations will be, together with any callbacks.

-When undoing migrations, Flyway will apply all undo scripts up to and including the target version.
+When undoing migrations, Flyway will apply all undo scripts down to and including the target version.
 Undo scripts with a lower version number will be ignored.
 Specifying a target version should be done with care, as undo scripts typically destroy database objects.